PartnershipOnAI/safelife/README.md

     python3 -m safelife play --difficulty 5

+See `python3 -m safelife --help` for more run options.
 Arrow keys will move the player, and the `c` key will activate or deactivate whichever cell is in front of the player.
 Press `shift-R` to restart a level, although it incurs some point penalty.
 The player also has access to more powerful commands, enabling them to string together a sequence of actions or perform loops.
 For more details on exactly which keys do what, see `game_loop.py`.

 ### Playing as an RL agent